 Solar Power – Electricity from the sun.
 As humans we need sunsine to live.
 Our technology also “lives” largely from it.
 Solar radiation and wind are free to collect.
 They are always there to make a use for it.
 It’s a part of renewable energies sources for the future.

 While sun energy in Portugal is a fast upcoming market.
-Enjoy it with a small scale solar energy battery storage production on your roof or backyard.
+Enjoy it with a small utility scale photovoltaics solar energy battery storage production on your roof or backyard.

 So nuclear fusion from the sun is converting hydrogen into helium.
 This planet is the source for geological processes on earth.
 Without it, there would be no wind, there would be no water cycle, and no life would be possible.
 The amount of power that it produces is gigantic.